Alberta's

 Wilhauks in the meat business since 1965

-In May of 1965, brothers Ben & Tony Wilhauk purchased Quality Meat Market in downtown Leduc.
+In May of 1965, Ben Wilhauk purchased Quality Meat Market in downtown Leduc.
 The town boasted a population of 2,000 at the time.
 Ben had learned custom killing, cutting, wrapping and sausage making while working at a plant in Barrhead.
-He taught Tony the trade while the two worked at the Market, making homemade sausage and cutting, wrapping and selling sides of beef and pork they purchased from federal plants in Edmonton.
+He brought brother Tony in to help him and taught him the trade while the two worked at the Market, making homemade sausage and cutting, wrapping and selling sides of beef and pork they purchased from federal plants in Edmonton.

 That acre of land is now 6053 - 47 St. in Leduc and is still the home of Wilhauk Beef Jerky today.